eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

 The message is written into the stream buffer.
 To send the message, it is necessary to call either the ``uxr_flash_output_streams`` or the ``uxr_run_session`` function.

-:session: SSession structure previously initialized and created.
+:session: Session structure previously initialized and created.
 :stream_id: The output stream ID where the messages are written.
 :object_id: The identifier of the new entity.
             Later, the entity can be referenced with this id.